 Q: When I'm dividing my manuscript into chapters, how long should each chapter be?
 Are there any requirements on length? –Anonymous

 I've often thought of chapters as acts in TV shows.
 When a TV show finishes Act 1 (which almost always happens just after something significant is revealed or an important question is raised), it goes to commercial break.
-Ditto for Act 2, 3, 4 and so forth.
+Ditto for Acts 2, 3, 4, and so forth.
 Look for your chapters to have those similar elements.
 When you find those "commercial breaks," end your chapter and start a new one.
 In other words, let your content dictate your chapter length, not the other way around.